 - Once the ticket has been submitted, this incoming ticket is assigned to a Support Engineer.

-- This engineer will come to a solution most of the time, sometimes after discussion with a Technical Support Lead and, if needed, with our second-line team (as in, Modeler, Client, Core, or Expert Services).
+The Support Engineer will come to a solution most of the time, sometimes after discussion with a Technical Support Lead and, if needed, with our second-line team (for the Mendix Studios, Client, Core, or Expert Services).

-- If the gap between the customer’s expectation and the Mendix possibilities cannot be solved, the escalation is started.
+If the gap between the customer’s expectation and the Mendix Platform possibilities cannot be resolved, an escalation is started.

 6 Methods to Escalate My Support Case